 Spanning a length of 3.737 kilometers (2.332 miles), the Sugo Circuit challenges drivers with its 14 demanding turns.
 The track artfully combines swift straights with tight corners, offering a dynamic and enthralling experience for racers.
 Its undulating terrain adds yet another layer of complexity to the challenge.

-The track features a variety of corners, including hairpins, fast sweeping turns, and tight chicanes.
-The first corner is a tight hairpin, which is followed by a series of fast turns leading into a long straight.
-The final sector of the circuit features a number of tight corners, which require precision driving and careful braking.
+The circuit boasts an array of corners, from hairpins to fast sweeps and tight chicanes.
+The first turn, a tight hairpin, is the entrée to a series of high-speed turns that catapult drivers into a lengthy straight.
+The final sector features a gauntlet of tight corners that demand precision and calculated braking.

-Sportsland Sugo is easily accessible from a variety of international airports.
-The nearest airport is Sendai International Airport, which is located approximately 40 miles away from the track.
-From the airport, visitors can easily reach the Sugo Racetrack by car or public transportation.
+Sportsland Sugo is easily accessible from various international airports, with the nearest being Sendai International Airport, located just approximately 40 miles from the track.
+From the airport, visitors can reach Sugo Circuit conveniently by car or public transportation.